Hybrid Bounds on Twisted L-Functions Associated to Modular Forms

 Our goal is to bound $L(\half + it, f_\chi)$ in the $Q$ and $t$-aspects.
-In section \ref{sec:amp}, using amplification methods, we reduce the problem to understanding the growth in $Q$ and $t$ of the following expression, where $G$ and $L$ are amplification parameters and $\alpha = \frac{1}{\log (Q(1+|t|))}$.
+First, we quote relevant results from \cite{Jeff} in section \ref{sec:prep}.
+We then apply amplification methods in section \ref{sec:amp}, reducing the problem to understanding the growth in $Q$ and $t$ of the following expression, where $G$ and $\mathcal{L}$ are amplification parameters and $\alpha = \frac{1}{\log (Q(1+|t|))}$.

 We then separate the analysis of this expression into the ``diagonal" portion ($m_1l_1 = m_2l_2$) and two ``off-diagonal" portions ($m_1l_1 = m_2l_2 + h_0Q$ and $m_2l_2 = m_1l_1 + h_1Q$, for $h_0, h_1 \geq 1$).